CodeXSpecter/CodeXSpecter/README.md

 # 💫 About Me:

-🎓 3rd-year IT student passionate about software development and problem-solving
+🎓  I’m an IT student with a passion for tech and continuous learnin

 🔭 Building full-stack web apps using HTML, CSS, JavaScript, React, Node.js & MongoDB